sagachat/VLASE/README.md

    ```

-### Create VLAD descriptors:
+### Create VLAD descriptors: scripts/compute_vlad_descriptor.py
 After building vocab, VLASE creates the VLAD descriptors for training and testing frames.
+It creates and saves the vlad codebook file in the same directory.
 Following are the input arguments for this script -

 ##### Required